CodeOOf/mirrorsync/README.md

 ```
 ./update.sh <installation_path>

-For example if a default installation:
+For example if a default installation as sudo user:
-./update.sh /opt/mirrorsync
+sudo bash ./update.sh /opt/mirrorsync
 ```

 ## Disclaimer